/ Kenwood Work Accident Lawyer

 Ensuring that all medical evidence is comprehensive and accurately reflects your condition can significantly bolster your claim.

-If your occupational accident causes a lasting condition, you may be eligible for ongoing financial support under Ohio law.
-These entitlements are designed to make up for the lasting impact of your injury on your future employment potential.
+If your on-the-job injury results in a long-term impairment, you may be entitled to further compensation under Ohio law.
+These entitlements are designed to account for the lasting impact of your injury on your ability to work.

 Types of permanent disability benefits: